-Outreach methods include public service announcements, educational signs and kiosks in the DWMA, informational brochures targeting specific user groups, wildlife awareness training for NDOT and other workers in the DWMA, and educational programs in schools.
+Outreach methods include public service announcements, educational signs, and kiosks in the DWMA, informational brochures targeting specific user groups, wildlife awareness training for NDOT and other workers in the DWMA, and educational programs in school.
 Clark County currently has a successful public outreach infrastructure in the Mojave Max program.
 We recommend that this program be continued and improved upon to reach a range of groups, from students and their parents to recreational users.
+Suggestions include posting information at post offices and DMVs as well as providing information to instructors at Driving and Traffic Schools, ATV safety classes, OHV dealerships and inclusion with community service bills such as Republic Services.

 The Clark County Desert Conservation Programs Public Involvement and Education (PIE) survey (PIE 2004) revealed that over 95% of the population in Clark County values desert conservation.
 The three most popular sources of public information identified by the PIE survey were television, major newspapers (Las Vegas Review Journal or Las Vegas Sun), and radio (PIE 2004).
 Implementing outreach in the DWMA should include distributing public service announcements through these outlets.
 Additionally, an effective outreach tactic identified in the survey was the Desert News, an online newsletter summarizing conservation efforts and achievements.
-The DWMA CMS includes the quarterly Desert Wash Newsletter, which is available online and in hard copy and updates residents about the status of conservation efforts, future directions, and upcoming meetings.
+The DWMA CMS includes the quarterly Desert Wash Newsletter, which is available online and in hard copy, and updates residents about the status of conservation efforts, future directions, and upcoming meetings.